 - Non-engineered systems: Must be designed by a site evaluator licensed in Maine

 In homes or cabins in Maine without running water, it is fairly easy to get approval for an off-grid sewage system.

-You are allowed to have a “primitive system” which, under the law, is defined as an alternative toilet (such as pit privy or compost toilet) and a small area for dumping greywater.
+You are allowed to have a “primitive system,” which, under the law, is defined as an alternative toilet (such as a pit privy or compost toilet) and a small area for dumping greywater.